Wamuza1/project_one/README.md

 ### Cryptocurrency Analysis Data

-**Data Source:
+Data Source:

--Yahoo Live Finance Data
+- Yahoo Live Finance Data

-**ETL:
+ ETL:

 - Data was called from " Yahoo Fianance Historic Live Data " by using yahoo finance API's.

 - Day-to-day pricing for the 5 currencies from 2017 to 2022.

-- Data was transformed into Json(JavaScript Object Notation) format.
+- Data was transformed into Json format.

 - Mongodb is used to store and manipulate the transformed data.